9 Effective Ways to Promote Your Blog on Social Media

 When you share a blog post, say on Facebook, LinkedIn or a Google+ page, write a message in your own words about the post to motivate users to read it.
 Always remember to share a photo with the post as most platforms (LinkedIn and Google+ included) automatically display a thumbnail image from the post.

-Facebook also automatically displays the post images and lets you choose the title image from among the ones in your post.
-These images are a lot bigger than just a thumbnail.
-Also, you have the option to upload an external image that is not in your blog post.
+Facebook also automatically displays the post images, and allows you to choose a different display photo than the one Facebook grabbed.
+All you do to upload an external image is press the "+" button.
 Take a look at the sample screenshot below:

 These various options help improve the aesthetic appeal of your blog post content shared on social media.